Let's take a look at some concepts and terminology that you need to know in order to follow the use cases.

 - To regulate traffic according to infrastructure availability.

-- To make an API, application or a resource available to a consumer at different levels of service, usually for monetization purposes.
+- To make an API, application or a resource available to a consumer at different levels of service.

 See Working with Throttling in the WSO2 API Manager documentation for detailed information about throttling, throttling limits, policies etc.

 Visibility settings prevent certain user roles from viewing and modifying APIs created by another user role.